-Bidder's Public Works Contractor's License #

-TO: Board of County Commissioners Canyon County Courthouse 1115 Albany Street Caldwell, Idaho 83605

-Bid: Use attached bid form, affixed hereto as the "Bid Proposal".

-1. Scope of Work

-The undersigned bidder, having familiarized itself with the local conditions affecting the cost of the work, and with the contract documents, detailed specifications, blueprints, special provisions and any addenda on file in the office of the CANYON COUNTY BOARD OF COMMISSIONERS, First Floor, Canyon County Courthouse, 1115 Albany, Caldwell, Idaho 83605, does hereby propose to perform everything required to be performed, to provide and furnish all the labor, materials, necessary tools, expendable equipment, and all utility and transportation services necessary to perform, and to complete in a workmanlike manner, all of the work required as noted in the Solicitation of Bids, contract and specifications for the Landfill Dust Control System Project for the bid amount noted on the bid schedule.
+Bidder's P Public Works Contractor's License # Ca 11 pard of County Commissioners anyon County Courthouse 15 Albany Street aldwell, Idaho 83605 Bid: Us e attached bid form, affixed hereto as the "Bid Proposal".
+1. Sco ope of Work the work, and any COMMIS.
+83605, do furnish al transportat rsigned bidder, having familiarized itself with the local conditions affecting the cost of and with the contract documents, detailed specifications, blueprints, special provisions addenda on file in the office of the CANYON COUNTY BOARD OF SIONERS, First Floor, Canyon County Courthouse, 1115 Albany, Caldwell, Idaho less hereby propose to perform everything required to be performed, to provide and the labor, materials, necessary tools, expendable equipment, and all utility and tion services necessary to perform, and to complete in a workmanlike manner, all or required as noted in the Solicitation of Bids, contract and specifications for the Landfill